WangDunn/TooNaive/README.md

 # TooNaive
-Save one second for the old man to live
+Save one second for the old man to live.
+The man is a great man,who made too many contributions for our country.